Exact regularity of the $\bar{\partial}$-problem with dependence on the $\bar{\partial}_b$-problem on weakly pseudoconvex domains in $\mathbb{C}^2$: A modified -Neumann type boundary value problem

 where $\square=\vartheta\mdbar + \mdbar\vartheta$, with the boundary conditions

 on $\partial\Omega$.
-In our modified problem, we elimiate the condition $u_2=0$ on the boundary; this leads to the consideration of forms $u$ which are no longer in the domain of $\mdbar^{\ast}$ and it is for this reason we describe the operator $\square$ in terms of the formal adjoint, rather than with $\mdbar^{\ast}$ as is common in the theory of the \dbar-Neumann problem (note that on dom $\mdbar^{\ast}$, we have $\mdbar^{\ast}=\vartheta$).
-We now describe how we modify the boundary conditions, as well as the interior operator $\square$.
+In our modified problem, we elimiate the condition $u_2=0$ on the boundary; this leads to the consideration of forms $u$ which are no longer in the domain of $\mdbar^{\ast}$ and it is for this reason we describe the operator $\square$ in terms of the formal adjoint, rather than with $\mdbar^{\ast}$ as is common in the theory of the \dbar-Neumann problem (note that on $\mbox{dom}(\mdbar^{\ast})$, we have $\mdbar^{\ast}=\vartheta$).
+We now describe the modified problem.

-Our solution to the \dbar-problem will be based on a solution to a similar but modified boundary value problem.
-We first define the operator $\mdbar'$ to be the operator on $(0,1)$-forms given by